lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issues:

+* The share link for collections is currently visible to the viewer users.

 * If a folder in the hierarchy is renamed from AEM Assets and the nested folder containing an asset is published to Brand Portal, the title of the folder is not updated in Brand Portal until the root folder is published again.